51zero/eel-sdk/README.md

 * Coalescing multiple files, such as the output from spark, into a single file
 * Querying, streaming or reading into memory (relatively) small datasets directly from your process without reaching out to YARN or similar.
 * Moving or altering partitions in hive
+* Retrieving statistics on existing tables or datasets
 * Reading schemas for existing datasets

 ## Frames